 Individual measures are aggregated into programs composed of similar measures.
-At the program level, non-incentive portfolio costs are allocated based upon direct assignment to the extent possible and based upon a programs share of portfolio avoided cost value acquisition where that is not possible.
+At the program level, non-incentive portfolio costs are allocated based upon direct assignment to the extent possible and cost are allocated based upon a programs share of portfolio avoided cost value acquisition when direct assignment is not possible.
 The result is a program-level TRC and UCT cost-effectiveness analysis that incorporates all of these allocated costs.
-The approach of ensuring that all costs are allocated at the program level is based upon feedback from previous Avista business planning efforts asserting that programs are generally sufficiently large and that the addition or deletion should be significant enough to lead to a resizing of portfolio infrastructure cost.
+The approach of ensuring that all costs are allocated at the program level is based upon feedback from previous Avista business planning efforts asserting that programs are generally sufficiently large and that the addition or deletion of a program should be significant enough to lead to a resizing of portfolio infrastructure cost.

 Since the costs and benefits associated with the adoption of a measure may accrue over time, it is necessary to establish a discount rate.
 Future costs and benefits are discounted to the present value and compared for cost-effectiveness purposes.
 Generally, energy and non-energy benefits accrue over the measure life and costs are incurred up-front.
-During the late summer of 2016, the Company presented to the Advisory Group a proposal to use a real weighted average cost of capital (WACC) instead of a nominal figure.
+During the late summer of 2016, the Company presented to the Advisory Group a proposal to use a real Weighted Average Cost of Capital (WACC), instead of a nominal figure.
 This suggestion received positive feedback, therefore a real discount rate of 4.27% was used as the discount rate for the 2018 Plan based upon a nominal WACC of 7.45%.